Thomas Jefferson and slavery: Early years (1743–1774)

-Thomas Jefferson was born into the planter class of a "slave society", as defined by the historian Ira Berlin, in which slavery was the main means of labor production.
+Thomas Jefferson was born into the planter class of a "slave society", as defined by the historian Ira Berlin, in which slavery was the main form of labor in production.
 He was the son of Peter Jefferson, a prominent slaveholder and land speculator in Virginia, and Jane Randolph, granddaughter of English and Scots gentry.
 In 1757, when Jefferson was 14, his father died.
 He inherited 5000 acre of land, 52 slaves, livestock, his father's notable library, and a gristmill.
 This property was initially under control of his guardian, John Harvie Sr. He assumed full control over these properties at age 21.
 In 1768, Jefferson began construction of a neoclassical mansion known as Monticello, which overlooked the hamlet of his former home in Shadwell.

 As an attorney, Jefferson represented people of color as well as whites.
 In 1770, he defended a young mixed-race male slave in a freedom suit, on the grounds that his mother was white and freeborn.
 By the colony's law of partus sequitur ventrem, that the child took the status of the mother, the man should never have been enslaved.
 He lost the suit.
 In 1772, Jefferson represented George Manly, the son of a free woman of color, who sued for freedom after having been held as an indentured servant three years past the expiration of his term.
 (The Virginia colony at the time bound illegitimate mixed-race children of free women as indentured servants: until age 31 for males, with a shorter term for females.)
 Once freed, Manly worked for Jefferson at Monticello for wages.

 In 1773, the year after Jefferson married the young widow Martha Jefferson, her father died.
 She and Jefferson inherited his estate, including 11,000 acre, 135 slaves, and £4,000 of debt.
 With this inheritance, Jefferson became deeply involved with interracial families and financial burden.
 As a widower, his father-in-law John Wayles had taken his mixed-race slave Betty Hemings as a concubine and had six children with her during his last 12 years.